sajjadzea/parsanaenergy-/README.md

 npm run preview   # preview the built files
 ```

+The Vite configuration sets `base: '/parsanaenergy/'` so that assets load
+correctly when deploying the site under `https://<user>.github.io/parsanaenergy/`.

 ### `decision-tree-app`
 Interactive decision tree widget built with React and Vite.